mlochbaum/BQN/doc/transpose.md

     a MP b  ←→  ⍉⍟(1-=a) (⍉b) MP (⍉⁼a)

 Certainly not as concise as APL's version, but not a horror either.
 BQN's rule is actually more parsimonious in that it only performs the axis exchanges necessary for the computation: it moves the two axes that will be paired with the matrix product into place before the product, and directly exchanges all axes afterwards.
 Each of these steps is equivalent in terms of data movement to a matrix transpose, the simplest nontrivial transpose to perform.
-Also remember that for two-dimensional matrices both kinds of transposition are the same, so that APL's simpler rule `MP ≡ MP⌾⍉˜` holds in BQN.
+Also remember that for two-dimensional matrices both kinds of transposition are the same, so that APL's simpler rule `MP ≡ MP⌾⍉˜` holds in BQN on rank 2.

 Axis permutations of the types we've shown generate the complete permutation group on any number of axes, so you could produce any transposition you want with the right sequence of monadic transpositions with Rank.
 However, this can be unintuitive and tedious.
 What if you want to transpose the first three axes, leaving the rest alone?
 With monadic Transpose you have to send some axes to the end, then bring them back to the beginning.
 For example [following four or five failed tries]: